 After submitting your address update request, whether online or at an enrolment centre, you will receive an Update Request Number (URN).
 This number is your key to tracking.

-- Visit the UIDAI Website: Go to the official UIDAI website.
+- Visit the UIDAI Website: Navigate to the official UIDAI website.

-- Find ‘Check Aadhaar Update Status’: Look for the ‘Check Aadhaar Update Status’ or ‘Check Status‘ option.
+- Find ‘Check Aadhaar Update Status’: Locate the ‘Check Aadhaar Update Status’ or ‘Check Status‘ option.

 - Enter Details: Input your URN and your Aadhaar number in the designated fields.